jtvandijk/GPU-Analytics/content/docs/About/Setting_up.md

 print('All changes made in this Colab session should now be visible in Drive.')
 ```

-Note that the completion of copying/writing files to /content/drive/MyDrive/ does not mean that all files are safely stored on Google Drive and that you can immediately terminate your Colab instance because the transfer of data between the Virtual Machine on which you run your analysis and Google’s infrastructure happens asynchronously, so performing this flushing will help ensure it is indeed safe to disconnect.
+Note that the completion of copying/writing files to /content/drive/MyDrive/ does not mean that all files are safely stored on Google Drive and that you can immediately terminate your Colab instance because the transfer of data between the Virtual Machine on which you run your analysis and Google's infrastructure happens asynchronously, so performing this flushing will help ensure it is indeed safe to disconnect.

-- **Disconnecting from the notebook**: Be a responsible user and disconnect from the notebook when you are finished with your GPU.
+**Disconnecting from the notebook**: Be a responsible user and disconnect from the notebook when you are finished with your GPU.
 Google will notice and reward you with a better GPU the next time you request one!
 So after you have copied your saved model files to Google Drive or Google Storage, you can disconnect from the notebook by clicking the *Disconnect* button in the *Runtime* menu.
 Or you can run the following code in a code block in your notebook.

 ```Python
 from google.colab import runtime runtime.unassign()
 ```

-## Setting up: Remote server
+## Getting started: Remote server
 At UCL, Department of Geography, we have a dedicated GPU-server that we can use to run GPU-accelerated notebooks on a Tesla V100 GPU.
 In theory, you should be able to connect to the server from anywhere in the world and run your GPU analyses - although access to the server needs to be requested.
 Setting up the environment on the server is a bit more complicated than setting up on cloud-based solutions such as Google Colab.
 For the below to work you will need three things: access to the server, a correct installation of CUDA, and an installation of the **conda** package manager.

 ### ssh into the server